GoogleCloudPlatform/pastures-poc-toolkit/docs/faq.md

 Blueprints are preconditioned resource collections maintained in the Cloud Foundation Fabric [repository](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/blueprints).
 Take a look at the documentation which covers the essence of Blueprints.

-### What all is deleted when I "burn" a pasture?
+### What all is deleted when I destroy a pasture?

-`pasture burn` will delete a seed template project, any seed Blueprints deployed, and any manual resources created inside the seed project.
+`pasture destroy` will delete a seed template project, any seed Blueprints deployed, and any manual resources created inside the seed project.
 Currently, a destroy sequence _will not_ delete a FAST foundation.
 This is to accommodate future experimentation in a safe-by-default environment, since a foundation is always recommended for enterprise workloads on GCP.